11 Best Van Generators For Boondocking

 If you plan to use your van generator at night, or in campgrounds, then how much noise it produces will be an important consideration.

-However, if you’ve opted to use an inverter van generator then noise is much less of a concern.
+However, if you’ve opted to use a solar generator then noise is much less of a concern.
 These van generators typically make no more noise than a computer fan.
 Your neighbors will never even know you’re running an inverter!

 Altitude Kits